ONSdigital/application-profile/README.md

 ```

 ### CSVs as self-contained datasets

-> **Note**
-> This method of relating CSVW and DCAT together suggests the use of a DCAT inverse property `dcat:isDistributionOf`.
-This would need to introduce a new inverse property to the DCAT v3 vocabulary.
-We have contributed to an open issue [here](https://github.com/w3c/dxwg/issues/1322) which is being considered.

 A CSVW should provide all the necessary metadata that would be needed for a user of the data to feature it in a `dcat:Catalog`.